bckstrb/regex-tutorial/README.md

 ### Character Escapes

 Character escapes are used to match characters that have a specific meaning in regex.
 In the first subexpression `([a-z0-9_\.-]+)` in our email matching regex, we are looking for all lower case letters, all digits, and characters underscore `_`, dot `.`, and hyphen `-`.
-However dot and hyphen have a specific use within the a regex (`[a-z]` is used to represent a through z) therefore the escape `\` is used before the characters to indicate a literal "." and "-".
+However dot and hyphen have a specific use within the regex (`[a-z]` is used to represent a through z) therefore the escape `\` is used before the characters to indicate a literal "." and "-".

 ### Author